Blendify/blender-manual/trunk/blender_docs/manual/data_system/linked_libraries.rst

 the *Rigid Body* settings **will not** be linked in since they are associated with their scenes world.

-As an alternative, you could link in the entire scene and set it as a :ref:`scene-background-set`.
+As an alternative, you could link in the entire scene and set it as a :ref:`Background Set <scene-background-set>`.